 From Portugal, Germany, and China, kale has made traditional soups and provided people with their staple greens.
 While Red Ursa is a relatively new addition to the rainbow of kales, its roots run deep.
 The Red Russian and Siberian kales originate from northern Europe and northern Asia, and some of the varieties have been traced back to Russian traders migrating to Canada in the late 1800s.
 Kale is a crop that has evolved and cross-pollinated over the years, and Frank Morton of Wild Garden Seed in Corvallis, Oregon, has kept this tradition going with his kale breeding efforts.
 In the ‘90s he crossed a Siberian Kale with a Red Russian Kale to form what is now Red Ursa.
 In 1997, Red Ursa was entered into the National Variety trials and chosen as one of the top five vegetables of the year!
 This extra frilly version of a Red Russian kale with striking dark red to purple stems and rich green leaves.
 Tastes like kale should with meaty leaves complemented by a sweet stem.
 A delight eaten raw or cooked.
 (65 days to maturity, 24-inches tall and wide).

-Non-GMO This is for 3 seedlings that will be 3 inches or taller. *** We grow our plants right out in the New Mexico weather and in full sun.
+*** Be sure to harden off your plant.
 We recommend allowing a day or two for your new babies get acclimated to your climate.
-At that point, your plant should recover from any stress due to shipping as well, and is ready to plant in the ground or a container if weather permits. ***
+At that point, your plant should recover from any stress due to shipping if the weather permits. ***

-We ship our plants in custom protective clamshells (example below).
+We ship our plants in custom protective tube.
 Priority Mail and we have a Live Arrival Guarantee.
 All plants ship for a flat $15 with no minimum or maximum required.
 The more you buy the more you save!